 For you, the purchaser, the clauses suspensives protect the deposit you gave to the notaire or agent as part of your agreement to purchase the property.

 The most common is a clause stating that your agreement to purchase is subject to you obtaining mortgage finance.

 Other clauses can be inserted, such as the vendor having to carry out necessary repairs or the dimensions of the property corresponding to what is detailed in the Compromis de Vente.
 Expert legal advice is useful in the negotiation of these clauses.

 On the day of signing the Compromis de Vente you will be required to pay your deposit to the notaire or agent.
 Once you have signed the clock starts ticking.
-There is now a set date by when you should complete on the purchase and a seven day cooling off period begins.
+There is now a set date by when you should complete on the purchase and a ten day cooling off period begins.

 Even though you may have a clause suspensive in the Compromis de Vente stating your agreement to buy is subject to mortgage finance, if you do not make reasonable efforts to obtain mortgage finance in time then you could lose your deposit.

 Once the mortgage offer is received, and the notaire has carried out the legal aspects of the sale, we can arrange a time and date for completion to take place.
 It is your responsibility to instruct the notaire to request the mortgage funds from the lender.
 If you are using a property agent they may be able to deal with your broker for you to help you make sure that this happens.

 Once you know when you will be completing on your property purchase you will need to ensure your French bank account is up and running so funds can be transferred and cleared in time for the completion date.
 Proof of building insurance must be provided on the day of completion.